UO-DFM/senior-interview/README.md

 Your task for this assessment will be to Dockerize the application and deploy it

-- The container deployed should not exceed 100 mb of memory usage when deployed
+- The container deployed should not exceed 100 mb of memory usage when deployed (bonus: the container has less than 50 mb when deployed).
 - You will have to deploy the image on a virtual server hosted on the cloud (for example, an EC2 instance on AWS or GCE on GCP).